mojaloop/business-operations-framework-docs/docs/src/guide/SecurityBC.md

 ```
 ## Ory Keto - implemention detail
 Ory Keto in this design is the tool that implements the logic of whether a login token has the correct authorisation to access an aspect of the system.
 I.e. it is use to enforce the RBAC (Role Based Access  Control).
 There are three part to how this is implemented in Keto:
-1. The assignment of roles to users.<br>
+1. The assignment of roles to users.
 This functionallity will be maintained and updated from the Role-User API module; which will call and update Keto accordingly.

-2. Tha assignment of participant access to a user. <br>
+2. The assignment of participant access to a user.
 This refers to the DFSP access reports that must only provide reports for the configured participants.
 This functionallity will also be maintained via the Role-User API module; which will call and update Keto accordingly.
 3. The assignment of permissions or privileges to roles.
 This will be controled through the edits of a github roleresource.yml file.
 The kubernetes role-permission operator is the service that will monitor these roleresource files, and update Keto to affect the assignments.